EU elections: Wake-up call for centrists amid euroskepticism, climate inaction | DW | 27.05.2019

 The biggest surprise this European Union election was the high voter turnout.
 Nearly 51% of the 400 million eligible voters cast their ballots, 8% more than the previous election in 2014.
 Protests against climate policy, school striking teenagers and the urge to defend the EU against euroskeptic, right-wing populist parties appear to have mobilized voters.

-To read how the day unfolded, you can do so here: EU election: Turnout highest in 20 years
+To read how the day unfolded, click here: EU election: Turnout highest in 20 years

 To follow the results as they came in, click here: Surge for Greens and euroskeptics, losses for centrist blocs